adam-pawelek/RAPI/README.md

 # RAPI
-This is a copy of a group project that I was a member of.
+This is a copy of a group project that I was a member of. <br>
 Link to original repository -> https://gitlab.labranet.jamk.fi/AA9358/service-oriented-applications